 This San Diego Beach pier extends about 1,491 feet into water and is more than 20 feet deep.
 There is a restaurant on top of the pier.
-And fisherman can find fish cleaning station for their catch.
+And fisherman can find a fish cleaning station for their catch.

 The neat thing about this pier is that it is home to the outdoor surfboard museum, which is pretty cool to check out.

 There are restrooms here if you need them as well.
 And of course, the sunrise and sunset view is amazing.
 Do not hesitate to wake up early to catch it or stay late.

 Why not visit one of the many beaches in San Diego with a pier!
 The pros definitely outweigh the cons!
-After all, not only will you have scenic beach photography to take home, but you will also be able to enjoy fishing, dining,etc atop a pier.
+After all, not only will you have scenic beach photography to take home, but you will also be able to enjoy fishing, dining, walking, etc atop a pier.

 Depending on the pier you choose, there is a lot you can do.
 One of the most popular things you can do is fish upon the pier.
 But like many beaches, each are known to house a variety of different fish you can catch.

-Regardless whether you like fishing or not, you can see all the fisherman relaxing and catching fish.
+Regardless if you like fishing or not, you can see all the fisherman relaxing and catching fish.
 Also you can take gorgeous sunrise and sunset photos by the ocean.
 We have done this a lot.
 The pier makes for the perfect place to capture the colors of the sunset.

 The piers in San Diego are free and you can definitely walk it to your heart’s content.